 Estimating the amount of payments that may be made under the Tax Receivable Agreement is by its nature imprecise, insofar as the calculation of amounts payable depends on a variety of factors.
 The actual increase in tax basis, as well as the amount and timing of any payments under the Tax Receivable Agreement, will vary depending upon a number of factors, including the timing of the exchanges, the price of Class A common stock at the time of each exchange, the extent to which such exchanges are taxable, the amount and timing of the taxable income we generate in the future and the tax rate then applicable, and the portion of our payments under the Tax Receivable Agreement constituting imputed interest or depreciable or amortizable basis.
-We expect that the payments that we will be required to make under the Tax Receivable Agreement could be substantial.
-Assuming no material changes in the relevant tax law, we expect that if the Tax Receivable Agreement were terminated on December 31, 2014, the estimated termination payment (as described below) would be approximately \$66.9 million (calculated using a discount rate equal to the 30-year LIBOR swap rate plus 200 basis points).
+We expect that the payments that we will be required to make under the Tax Receivable Agreement were terminated on December 31, 2014, the estimated termination payment (as described below) would be approximately \$66.9 million (calculated using a discount rate equal to the 30-year LIBOR swap rate plus 200 basis points).
 The foregoing amounts are merely estimates and the actual payments could differ materially.
 It is possible that future transactions or events could increase or decrease the actual tax benefits realized and the corresponding Tax Receivable Agreement payments as compared to these estimates.
 Moreover, there may be a substantial negative impact on our liquidity if, as a result of timing discrepancies or otherwise, (i) the payments under the Tax Receivable Agreement exceed the actual benefits we realize in respect of the tax attributes subject to the Tax Receivable Agreement and/or (ii) distributions to us by